 DCF announces event and outlines efforts to increase placement options for Kansas kids

-Currently, there are more than 7,500 children in foster care.
-Sadly, these children have been placed outside of their home by the court for safety reasons.
+TOPEKA (May 3, 2018) – Currently, there are more than 7,500 children in foster care.
+Sadly, these children have been placed outside of their homes by the court for safety reasons.
 As the number of children in foster care continues to rise, following the national trend, the Kansas Department for Children and Families (DCF) is actively recruiting foster families in all parts of the state, to ensure children can remain in their home communities while the agency and its contractors work with birth families to address safety issues and promote reunification.

 “It has become abundantly clear that we need more foster families, especially those who are willing to accept older youth, sibling groups and children with special needs,” said DCF Secretary Meier-Hummel.
 “We are actively working to strengthen the continuum of care.”

 At this time, there are more than 2,600 foster homes in Kansas.
 Ensuring appropriate accommodations for children in care has been and remains a top priority for Secretary Meier-Hummel.
 However, some solutions to address the shortage of homes and facilities require additional funding.
 Governor Jeff Colyer, in January, proposed a DCF budget enhancement of $16.5 million to address this and other urgent issues to help Kansas families in crisis.

 “I remain hopeful that the Kansas Legislature will respond to these needs by fully funding this request,” said Governor Colyer.
 “As a State, we have a duty to care for children deemed unsafe in their own homes.
 Without adequate resources, we jeopardize our ability to address the problems facing the child welfare system.”